Rhythm in Sub-Saharan Africa: Rhythm in Sub-Saharan African culture

 Many Sub-Saharan languages do not have a word for rhythm, or even music.
 Rhythms represent the very fabric of life and embody the people's interdependence in human relationships.
 Cross-beats can symbolize challenging moments or emotional stress: playing them while fully grounded in the main beats prepares one for maintaining life-purpose while dealing with life's challenges.
 The sounding of three beats against two is experienced in everyday life and helps develop "a two-dimensional attitude to rhythm".
 Throughout Western and Central Africa child's play includes games that develop a feeling for multiple rhythms.
-Because African music is not set apart from its social and cultural context, it is a mistake for Westerners to listen to African music in the same way in which they would listen to Western (European) music.

 Among the characteristics of the Sub-Saharan African approach to rhythm are syncopation and cross-beats which may be understood as sustained and systematic polyrhythms, an ostinato of two or more distinct rhythmic figures, patterns or phrases at once.
 The simultaneous use of contrasting rhythmic patterns within the same scheme of accents or meter lies at the core of African rhythmic tradition.
 All such "asymmetrical" patterns are historically and geographically interrelated.

 As a result of the migrations of Niger-Congo peoples (e.g., Bantu expansion), polyrhythmic culture (e.g., dance, music), which is generally associated with being a common trait among modern cultures of Africa, spread throughout Africa.
 Due to the Trans-Atlantic slave trade, music of the African diaspora, many of whom descend from Niger-Congo peoples, has had considerable influence upon modern Western forms of popular culture (e.g., dance, music).